PlagueVonKarma/jep-hack/README.md

 	db 64, BRICK_PIECE

 ## Item Changes
-- Many evolution stones have been added to accomodate the Pokemon featured here, including the Heart and Poison Stones from the SpaceWorld demo!
+- Many evolution stones have been added to accomodate the Pokemon featured here, including the Heart and Poison Stones from the SpaceWorld demo, and the Peat Block!
 - The Fairy Feather from Scarlet and Violet has been added to accomodate the Fairy type.
 - The Antique Pot has been added to accomodate a Shuckle evolution!
+- New Club and Wing Fossils - you'll have to see what these do!

 # Credits
 - Plague von Karma (Director, Kanto Expansion Pak Founder, Programming, Maps)